-You may also consider buying a guide book to help you know the historical background for each location.
+You may also consider buying a guidebook to help you know the historical background of each location.
 We bought Fodors.
 It had a nice map and some good information.

 You encounter El Castillo almost immediately once you begin walking through the ruins.
 It is impressive when it comes into view.
 If El Castillo was the only structure to see at Chichen Itza, it would still be worth seeing.
 Fortunately for us, there are also many other breathtaking structures and sites to explore at Chichen Itza.

 Can I Walk on the Pyramid at Chichen Itza?

 No, you are not allowed to walk up the steps of the pyramid.

 Unfortunately, you can not go inside the pyramid.
 Archeologists have found 9 platforms used to offer religious sacrifices located within the pyramid.
 They also found a jaguar throne.
 One entrance is actually located at the top of the pyramid.